LadyLovelace02/Hist1900memex/docs/AtomicNotes/Jacquard loom.md

 # about
 - was controlled by a foot petal
-- coult be used by one person
+- could be used by one person
 - used punch cards to make more complex designs
 	- you had control over every thread
 	- it also made it repeatable